thliang01/thliang01/README.md

 ## About Me

 Hi All,  I'm Thomas, a member of Twinkle AI, a Traditional Chinese language model research community.
-I'm a developer focused on democratizing AI via open-source contributions to Hugging Face Optimum-Quanto and marimo, enhancing developer tools, and sharing knowledge.
+I'm a developer focused on democratizing AI via open-source contributions to Hugging Face `Optimum-Quanto` and `marimo`, enhancing developer tools, and sharing knowledge.

 As a contributor to Hugging Face `Optimum-Quanto` and an active member of the `marimo` community, I focus on improving the usability of developer tools.
 I engage with the community through three key pillars: